Taylor/Maclaurin Series & Power Series of ln(1+x)

 ImportantKey Idea: Reading Off Derivatives from a Power Series

-If you already know a function’s power series, you can instantly find any derivative at \(x = 0\) without doing any differentiation at all.
-Just read off the coefficient and multiply by \(n!\).
+If a function’s power series is known, one can immediately determine any derivative at \(x = 0\) without performing any differentiation.
+One reads off the coefficient and multiplies by \(n!\).

 \[\boxed{a_n = \frac{f^{(n)}(0)}{n!}}\]

-This means: if you know the power series, you automatically know every derivative at \(x = 0\).
-You can rearrange:
+This means: if the power series is known, every derivative at \(x = 0\) is determined.
+Rearranging:

 \[f^{(n)}(0) = n! \cdot a_n\]